DoogoPal/movie-recommender-system/README.md

 Features

-1)Recommends movies based on user input
+1) Recommends movies based on user input
-2)Uses content-based filtering
+2) Uses content-based filtering
-3)Data preprocessing with Pandas & NumPy
+3) Data preprocessing with Pandas & NumPy
-4)Similarity calculation using Scikit-learn 5)Easy-to-use and customizable
+4) Similarity calculation using Scikit-learn
+5) Easy-to-use and customizable

 Technologies Used

---Python
---Pandas
---NumPy
---Scikit-learn
+1) Python
+2) Pandas
+3) NumPy
+4) Scikit-learn
---Jupyter Notebook
+5) Jupyter Notebook

 How It Works

---Load and clean the movie dataset.
+1) Load and clean the movie dataset.
---Convert text features into vectors.
+2) Convert text features into vectors.
---Calculate similarity between movies.
+3) Calculate similarity between movies.
---Recommend top movies based on input.
+4) Recommend top movies based on input.

 Future Improvements

---Add collaborative filtering
+1) Add collaborative filtering
---Build a web app using Streamlit
+2) Build a web app using Streamlit
---Improve accuracy with deep learning
+3) Improve accuracy with deep learning